-Budget Shift\$137,000Agency Impact\$0FTE Position0.00
+Budget Shift (\$137,000)

+Agency Impact (\$137,000)

+FTE Position 0.00

 - a.
 Description This initiative shifts funding for software cloud subscriptions from DoIT to PWPL.
 This shift moves the funding for IT software systems mobile apps and kiosks already in place and utilized across library branches.
-In FY24 funding was added to the DoIT budget allowing the expansion of electronic payment options at PWPL branches through mobile hotspots, apps, and kiosks. - b.
+Funding was added in the FY24 Budget to the DoIT budget, allowing the expansion of electronic payment options at PWPL branches through mobile hotspots, apps, and kiosks. - b.
 Service Level Impact Current service levels are maintained.